 The Biology Secondary Education major follows a program with a science/math component very similar to that of the Liberal Arts major.
 The professional education courses will require that you plan your four-year schedule carefully to avoid conflicts with science courses.
 Student Teaching is a full-time commitment occurring during the fall or spring semester of your senior year, at which time you should not take other courses in liberal studies, math or science.
-Permission to student-teach as a biology major must be obtained from the Biology Department's Secondary Education Student Teacher Coordinator, Dr. Matthew Wund (wundm@tcnj.edu; x 2875) after meeting the requirements outlined in the undergraduate bulletin.
+Permission to student-teach as a biology major must be obtained from the Biology Department's Secondary Education Student Teacher Coordinator, Dr. Luke Butler after meeting the requirements outlined in the undergraduate bulletin.